rust-lang/rfcs/text/0000-placement-by-return.md

 # Prior art
 [prior-art]: #prior-art

-Any place where my proposal is ambiguous?
+Any place where this proposal is ambiguous?
 Let me know and I'll try to make it [the same as C++17 Guaranteed Copy Elision](https://jonasdevlieghere.com/guaranteed-copy-elision/).

 It was after I came up with the idea that I realized `write_return_with` is basically a feature in the Go language, but Go has dedicated syntax for it and zero-initializes the return slot.
 I don't know of any prior art for `read_return_with`; it's not really all that similar to "placement new", even though it's arguably achieving the same goal.